“MOKUSO, THE STUDY OF SILENCE – Robin Hill – 2017” — Dive into the emptiness and discover yourself

 Soon you will be able to download more booklets, essays and information from this page!

-In most schools, only 26 are normally practiced, leaving the 4 elementary forms created by Senseis Gichin and Yoshitaka Funakoshi out.
+In most Shotokan schools, 26 katas are normally practiced, leaving the 4 elementary forms created by Senseis Gichin and Yoshitaka Funakoshi out.
 Those are Taikyoku Shodan, Taikyoku Nidan, Taikyoku Sandan and Ten-no-Kata.

 See below the complete list of katas practiced at our Dojo, divided in 3 main origin groups: